 B Sc (Hons) Psych, M Clin Psych, PhD

-Dr Fiona Shand is Associate Professor and head of health services and population approaches to suicide prevention at the Black Dog Institute, University of New South Wales.
-Her track record includes Research Director for LifeSpan; a multi-sector suicide prevention framework that has been trialled in NSW and the ACT.
+Fiona Shand is Professor and head of health services and population approaches to suicide prevention at the Black Dog Institute, University of New South Wales.
 Fiona leads a team of researchers across an extensive program of suicide prevention research covering large-scale prevention models, digital approaches to prevention, health services research, and data linkage studies.
+Research is translational, focusing on practice and policy change.
 She was appointed to the first NHMRC Centre for Research Excellence (CRE) in Suicide Prevention in 2012 and was a chief investigator and Stream Lead, Crisis and Aftercare, on the CRE for Suicide Prevention II (2019-2023).

 Member of Research Advisory Committee